Aubrey Plaza: 2017–present: Career expansion

 In 2021, Plaza wrote and made her directorial debut with the episode "Quiet Illness" of the Showtime anthology series Cinema Toast.
-Created by her partner Jeff Baena, the series reinvents imagery from public domain films to tell different stories.
+Created by Jeff Baena, the series reinvents imagery from public domain films to tell different stories.
 In crafting "Quiet Illness", Plaza was inspired by actress Loretta Young's experiences and footage of her appearances.
 She edited various film and television clips starring Young into a psychological thriller about a woman's self-esteem, and cast Christina Ricci as a voice narrator.
 She described the project as "trippy" with a "pandemic-filming style".
 Plaza said that she has always had an interest in directing, and she had been writing a project during the COVID-19 pandemic.
-She also wrote a children's book with Dan Murphy, The Legend of the Christmas Witch (2021), illustrated by Julia Iredale.

 Plaza produced and starred as the titular character in the independent film Emily the Criminal (2022), portraying a woman saddled with student debt and compelled into criminal activity.
 Her performance and the film received critical acclaim, with The New York Times calling it "wonderfully nuanced", Little White Lies writing that it is "perhaps Plaza’s best performance to date", and the Chicago Sun-Times deeming it "richly layered work" and "one of the best performances of the year in one of the best movies of the year".
 She also appeared in the film Spin Me Round, which premiered at the South by Southwest film festival in 2022.
 In the second season of the HBO anthology series The White Lotus, Plaza portrayed Harper, a lawyer vacationing in Sicily with her husband.
 For her performance in the series, she received an Emmy Award nomination for Outstanding Supporting Actress in a Drama Series and a Golden Globe Award nomination for Best Supporting Actress – Series, Miniseries or Television Film.
+In February 2022, Plaza contributed original poetry to Eating Salad Drunk, a comedian poetry anthology (edited by author Gabe Henry) that benefited Comedy Gives Back, a nonprofit supporting comedians facing financial hardship from the Covid-19 pandemic.
 On August 25, 2022, the adult animated sitcom Little Demon premiered on FXX, which features the voices of Plaza (who is also an executive producer), Danny DeVito, and Lucy DeVito.
 In October 2022, Plaza was given the Artist of Distinction Award at the Newport Beach Film Festival.